-Designate the CHCO, the CFO, and the General Counsel or his or her designee to coordinate activities associated with the shutdown plan.
-The designated group will coordinate all activities and information through the designated point of contacts.

 a.
+Secretary.
+Designates the CHCO, the CFO, the General Counsel, and the Director, Office of Administration (MA), or his or her designee(s) to coordinate activities associated with the shutdown plan.
+The designated group will coordinate all activities and information through the designated points of contact.
-Heads of Departmental Elements, including NNSA.

-- (1) Review as needed the list of excepted activities to determine whether any activities should be deleted or new activities added; Identify those employees necessary to maintain and continue excepted activities and those needed to perform shutdown activities; Respond promptly to the CHCO's call regarding excepted personnel, and submit this information to the CHCO, as required. - (2) Provide written notification to excepted employees of their designation as such in writing and emphasize that they may perform only those activities identified as excepted or part of the shutdown operations. - (3) Designate an individual from each organization to serve as the point of contact for instructions pertaining to overall implementation of the shutdown plan and subsequent reactivation of DOE operations. - (4) Notify appropriate bargaining agents of any proposed shutdown due to a lack of funds as soon as feasible after the decision has been made and prior to delivery of furlough notices to employees. - (5) Respond promptly to the CFO's call for estimated available balances and mandatory requirements.
+- b.
+Heads of Departmental Elements, including NNSA. - (1) Review as needed the list of excepted activities to determine whether any activities should be deleted or new activities added; Identify those employees necessary to maintain and continue excepted activities and those needed to perform shutdown activities; Respond promptly to the CHCO's call regarding excepted personnel, and submit this information to the CHCO, as required. - (2) Provide written notification to excepted employees of their designation as such in writing and emphasize that they may perform only those activities identified as excepted or part of the shutdown operations. - (3) Designate an individual from each organization to serve as the point of contact for instructions pertaining to overall implementation of the shutdown plan and subsequent reactivation of DOE operations. - (4) Notify appropriate bargaining agents of any proposed shutdown due to a lack of funds as soon as feasible after the decision has been made and prior to delivery of furlough notices to employees. - (5) Respond promptly to the CFO's call for estimated available balances and mandatory requirements. - c.
+General Counsel. - (1) Assist the Secretary and heads of Departmental elements in identifying both the excepted functions performed by DOE and the associated excepted personnel required to perform these functions to ensure compliance with OMB guidance and opinions of the Attorney General. - (2) Provide review of reprogramming and transfer packages. - (3) Provide review of employee furlough notices. - (4) Participate with the CHCO in the review of excepted activities and the lists of employees requested to perform those activities including and follow-on requests for employee recalls.
+The NNSA General Counsel must concur on all such requests from NNSA in coordination with the General Counsel and CHCO. - (5) Provide review of Congressional testimony statements related to any lapse in appropriations. - (6) Provide review of guidance on the use of federally funded technology devices.

-b.
-General Counsel.

-- (1) Assist the Secretary and heads of Departmental elements in identifying both the excepted functions performed by DOE and the associated excepted personnel required to perform these functions to ensure compliance with OMB guidance and opinions of the Attorney General. - (2) Provide review of reprogramming and transfer packages. - (3) Provide review of employee furlough notices.

-(4) Participate with the CHCO in the review of excepted activities and the lists of employees requested to perform those activities including and follow-on requests for employee recalls.
-The NNSA General Counsel must concur on all such requests from NNSA in coordination with the General Counsel and CHCO.

-- (5) Provide review of Congressional testimony statements related to any lapse in appropriations. - (6) Provide review of guidance on the use of federally funded technology devices.

-c.
+d.
 Chief Financial Officer (CFO).

-- (1) Establish financial mechanisms to track and monitor all obligations incurred in maintaining excepted activities and terminating Departmental operations as funds are depleted. - (2) Notify the CHCO when available balances for specific organizations or functions remain available to cover activities for approximately 3 workdays. - (3) In conjunction with General Counsel, and NNSA General Counsel, and within the limitations permitted by law, redistribute available balances to meet urgent requirements and to delay, to the extent possible, the shutdown of functions and organizations, and provide guidance on the continuation of Work for Other activities. - (4) Notify the Secretary when funds for specific functions or organizations are depleted and shutdown procedures are to be implemented.
+- Update the Department's Plan for Operating During a Lapse in Appropriations as required by OMB Circular No. A-11 and post the plan on the DOE website. - (2) Establish financial mechanisms to track and monitor all obligations incurred in maintaining excepted activities and terminating Departmental operations as funds are depleted. - (3) Notify the CHCO when available balances for specific organizations or functions remain available to cover activities for approximately 3 workdays. - (4) In conjunction with General Counsel, and NNSA General Counsel, and within the limitations permitted by law, redistribute available balances to meet urgent requirements and to delay, to the extent possible, the shutdown of functions and organizations, and provide guidance on the continuation of Work for Other activities. - (5) Notify the Secretary when funds for specific functions or organizations are depleted and shutdown procedures are to be implemented.

-d.
+e.
 Chief Human Capital Officer (CHCO).